-Even if he or she has never worked under Social Security, your spouse may be able to get benefits if he or she is at least 62 years of age and you are receiving or eligible for retirement or disability benefits.
-He or she can also qualify for Medicare at age 65.
+Even if they have never worked under Social Security, your spouse may be able to get benefits if they are at least 62 years of age and you are receiving or eligible for retirement or disability benefits.
+Your spouse can also qualify for Medicare at age 65.

-If your spouse qualifies on his or her own record, we will pay that amount first.
-If the benefit on your record is higher, he or she will get an additional amount on your record so that the combination of benefits equals that higher amount.
+If your spouse qualifies on their own record, we will pay that amount first.
+If the benefit on your record is higher, they will get an additional amount on your record so that the combination of benefits equals that higher amount.

-- between age 62 and their full retirement age, the amount will be permanently reduced by a percentage based on the number of months up to his or her full retirement age.
+- between age 62 and their full retirement age, the amount will be permanently reduced by a percentage based on the number of months up to their full retirement age.

 If your spouse is under full retirement age and:

-works while receiving benefits, his or her benefits may be affected by the retirement earnings test.
+works while receiving benefits, their benefits may be affected by the retirement earnings test.

-also qualifies on his or her own record, his or her application will include both benefits.
+also qualifies on their own record, their application will include both benefits.

-- at his or her full retirement age, the spouse’s benefit cannot exceed one-half of your full retirement amount.
+- at their full retirement age, the spouse’s benefit cannot exceed one-half of your full retirement amount.

-If your spouse will receive a pension for work not covered by Social Security such as government employment, the amount of his or her Social Security benefits on your record may be reduced.
+If your spouse will receive a pension for work not covered by Social Security such as government employment, the amount of their Social Security benefits on your record may be reduced.

-Note: Your husband or wife can also receive just the spouse's benefit at any age if he or she is caring for your child who is also receiving benefits.
+Note: Your husband or wife can also receive just the spouse's benefit at any age if they are caring for your child who is also receiving benefits.

 Your spouse would receive these benefits until your child reaches age 16.
-At that time, the child's benefits continue, but your spouse's benefits stop unless he or she is old enough to receive benefits based on age.
+At that time, the child's benefits continue, but your spouse's benefits stop unless they are old enough to receive benefits based on age.

 Benefits paid to your spouse will not decrease your retirement benefit.
-In fact, the value of the benefits he or she may receive, added to your own, may help you decide if taking your benefits sooner may be more advantageous.
+In fact, the value of the benefits they may receive, added to your own, may help you decide if taking your benefits sooner may be more advantageous.

 Maximum Family Benefits